2ndBillingCycle/specialsounds/README.md

 /ssound fuelrats #fuelrats sound H:\signal.wav match SIGNAL
 ```

 Configures the plugin to watch the `#fuelrats` channel on the server `fuelrats`, and will play the file `H:\signal.wav` when a message has the word `SIGNAL` in it.

-HexChat has the builtin command `/splay [file]` that plays any [WAV file][wav].

-This plugin simply uses that command to play to play the specified sound file every time the `[pattern]` matches a message.
+This plugin takes advantage of the built-in HexChat `/splay [file]` command, that can play any [WAV file][wav], by triggering that command with the given sound file every time a message with `[pattern]` is received.

-The messages are HexChat `Channel Messages`, a type of [HexChat Text Event][hexchat-text-event], and are how HexChat shows messages coming from other members participating in a channel.
+The plugin responds to HexChat `Channel Messages`, a type of [HexChat Text Event][hexchat-text-event], and are how HexChat shows messages coming from other members participating in a channel.

-This means that messages you send, private messages, messages sent directly by the server, or messages outside a channel, all will not trigger a sound.
+This means that the following will not trigger a sound:

+* Messages you send
+* Private messages
+* Messages sent directly by the server (not other people)
+* Messages outside of a channel

 Please [open an issue][issue] if you want any of these to play unique sounds.